-- Stand clear of a stuck vehicle. - Do not spin your tires at high speed.
+- Stand clear of a stuck vehicle.

+- Do not spin your tires at high speed.

 This could cause them to explode and result in serious injury.
-Parts of vour vehicle could also overheat and be damaged.
+Parts of your vehicle could also overheat and be damaged.

-- Tow chains or cables must be attached only to the main structural members of the vehicle or the recoverv hook.
-Otherwise, the vehicle body will be damaged. - Do not use the vehicle tie down hooks to free a vehicle stuck in sand. snow, mud, etc. Never tow a vehicle using the vehicle tie down hooks. - · Always pull the cable straight out from the front of the vehicle.
+- Tow chains or cables must be attached only to the vehicle recovery hooks or main structural members of the vehicle.
+Otherwise, the vehicle body will be damaged. - Do not use the vehicle tie downs to free a vehicle stuck in sand, snow, mud, etc. Never tow a vehicle using the vehicle tie downs or recovery hooks. - Always pull the cable straight out from the front of the vehicle.
 Never pull on the vehicle at an angle.